If you’re planning on going to Japan, but you don’t know the language, the word sumimasen can help a lot. That’s because it has a variety of meanings.

 There are other ways to say I’m sorry and thank you in Japanese.
 However, they don’t really have the exact same meaning so some could be used in one situation, but not another.

 How to say thank you in Japanese

-One way to say I’m sorry is to use the word osoreirimasu.
-This is a very polite version of the phrase ‘thank you’ and it’s not something that is used every day.
+One way to say thank you is to use the word osoreirimasu.
+This is a very polite version of the phrase ‘thank you’ and it’s not something that you’d use every day.

 How to say I’m sorry in Japanese

-Gomennaisi is another possible substitute.
-It is derived from the word gomen which means to beg forgiveness.
+Gomennasai is another possible substitute.
+It’s derived from the word gomen which means to beg forgiveness.

-It differs from sumimasen because sumimasen does not ask people for forgiveness.
-It is simply an acknowledgment that the person saying it has done something wrong.
+Gomennasai differs from sumimasen because sumimasen does not ask people for forgiveness.
+It’s simply an acknowledgment that the person saying it has done something wrong.
 In use, Gomennasai is often more informal and used among family and friends where sumimasen is often used with one’s seniors.